 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion boards are weekly collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are weekly collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 200-300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 100-200 words.

-Each quiz will cover the Reading & Study material for the assigned module(s)/week(s).
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice and true/false, and have a 45-minute time limit.